mikelevins/delectus1/doc/storage.md

 If a user deletes a column, Delectus changes the column's "deleted" value to `true`, but does not change the contents of any items.
-The data in fields belonging to the deleted column remain in the database, but Delectus doesn't returnor display them in the user interface unless the user specifically asks to see deleted data.
+The data in fields belonging to the deleted column remain in the database, but Delectus doesn't return or display them in the user interface unless the user specifically asks to see deleted data.